-Shanna Garneau is a residential real-estate broker based out of Montreal, Quebec.
-Coming from a background in Marketing, she always had her eyes set on real estate, and she also knew what company she would work for.
+Meet Shanna Garneau, a residential real-estate broker based out of Montreal, Quebec.
+With a background in Marketing, she always had her eyes set on entering the real estate field.
 “Honestly, I didn’t even interview at any other brokerage agency, I just knew I wanted to be at Remax”.
 Six years into her career, her passion for the industry led her to affiliate with a commercial broker and recruiting others under her wing.
-She credits her success to work life balance and always making time for the ones she loves.
+She credits her success to a healthy work life balance and always making time for the ones she loves.
 More on her successful journey below!

 Can you give me some background about your education and your career?